Malawi – Wildlife Rescue Center Veterinary Internship

 Arrival Airport Arrival Airport: Lilongwe International Airport (LLW)

-Volunteer Work Volunteer Work: Animal care and rehabilitation
+Volunteer Work Volunteer Work: Veterinary work, wildlife care and rehabilitation

 Age Age: 18-65

-Number of Volunteers Number of Volunteers: Up to 18 international volunteers and 4 interns at a time
+Number of Volunteers Number of Volunteers: Up to 17 international volunteers (including veterinary interns) can be accommodated at the rescue center at a time.

 What’s Included